Geal/devnetcreate-2017/slides.md

 # => lower latency in high percentiles

-1ms more on service time for one request is 1ms more for every request
+1 more ms on service time for 1 request is 1 more ms for every request

 -------------------------------------------